Sigmmma/c20/src/content/hr/tags/readme.md

+---
+title: HR tags
+stub: true
+about: 'resource:hr/tags'
+---
-Halo Reach's tags are similar to [Halo 3's][h3/tags], but there are many more types.
+Halo Reach's tags are similar to [Halo 3's](~h3/tags), but there are many more types.

 # Tags list